CL (rapper): Public image

+Impact

-In 2015, CL ranked second on Time magazine's polls for Most Influential People in the World, placing her behind Russian politician Vladimir Putin.
-In 2016, she became the first female K-pop idol to appear on Hypebeast's list of 100 Innovators as well as the BoF 500 power list, who called CL a "South Korean force of nature" and a "pop culture phenomenon" who has been a "muse to a number of designers".
-Nordstrom's Trunk Club included her in their list of 15 Most Stylish Female Icons worldwide who have changed fashion in recent history, and deemed her one of the biggest female style icons in K-pop.
-On April 1, 2019, CL was listed by Forbes magazine as one of Asia's 30 Under 30 most influential celebrities in the field of entertainment & sports.
-In recognition of her stage presence and duality, The Guardian ranked her as the 19th best girl group member of all time in October 2019, and was only one of the two K-pop artists to have been mentioned.
-She has been called "K-pop Queen" by international publications such as Rolling Stone, Billboard, and Elle.
+Appearing on Time magazine's readers polls for Most Influential People in the World for two consecutive years, CL ranked 2nd place in 2015 (behind only Vladimir Putin) and 25th in 2016.
+She became the first female K-pop idol to appear on Hypebeast's list of 100 influential people in fashion as well as the BoF 500 fashion industry power list, who called CL a "South Korean force of nature" and the K-pop scene's "queen of hip-hop" who has been a "muse to a number of designers".
+In April 2019, CL was listed by Forbes magazine as one of Asia's 30 Under 30 most influential celebrities in the field of entertainment & sports.
+In recognition of her stage presence and duality, The Guardian ranked her as the 19th best girl group member of all time in October 2019, and was only one of the two Korean artists to have been mentioned.
+She has been called "K-pop Queen" by international publications such as France 24, Rolling Stone and Billboard, as well as "Asia's first lady of pop" by Dazed.
 In March 2021, she was the only Korean musician selected as part of Google's Women's History Month campaign, attributing to her unique color and "role in heralding the beginning of the golden age of K-pop".
+CL was chosen as GQ Korea's Woman of the Year in 2022.

-Artists who have cited her as an influence or inspiration include Blackpink's Lisa, Loona's Hyunjin, Aespa's Giselle, GFriend's SinB, Secret Number's Jinny, Hot Issue's Hyeongshin, Lorde, (G)I-dle's Soyeon, Billlie's Moon Sua, WJSN's Exy, and Oh My Girl's Jiho.
+Artists who have cited her as an influence or inspiration include AllDay Project's Annie Moon, Blackpink's Lisa, Loona's Hyunjin, (G)I-dle's Soyeon, Chungha, Aespa's Giselle, Ive's Gaeul, GFriend's SinB, Secret Number's Jinny, Hot Issue's Hyeongshin, Lorde, Billlie's Moon Sua, WJSN's Exy, and Oh My Girl's Jiho.
 Yuji and Haeun of 3YE and Choi Yoo-jung have said that they have studied CL's performances and expressions while practicing performing.
 At the 2018 Winter Olympics, Korean-American snowboarding gold medalist Chloe Kim stated that "I listen to CL before I compete."